tannerlinsley/react-query-devtools/README.md

 ### Options

-- `initialIsOpen: Boolean`
-  - Set this `true` if you want the dev tools to default to being open
 - `style: StyleObject`
   - The standard React style object used to style a component with inline styles
 - `className: string`